DirtBagXon/hypseus_singe_data/README.md

 #### Firstly, ensure you are running at least version 2.6.6 of Hypseus Singe.

-Feel free to submit pull requests for any fixes for original, or new Singe 2 ported, games.
+Feel free to submit pull requests for any fixes or improvements.

-### Singe 1 replacement files
+## Singe 1 replacement files

-``think_delay()`` issues have been resolved in version 2.6.6, so replacement files are no longer needed for this issue.
+``think_delay()`` has resolved ``discGetFrame()`` calls in version **2.6.6**, so replacement files are no longer needed for timing issues.

 Singe 1 files within the ``00-singe1`` folder now only contain minor alignment changes.
 These are optional.

+The Fan games have some other minor changes for completeness.

-Last Bounty Hunter (lbh) has pre-existing issues on __Handsome Harry__ completion in menu.
-Pull requests accepted ``:)``
+Last Bounty Hunter (*lbh*) has pre-existing issues on __Handsome Harry__ completion in menu.

+Pull requests accepted for any fixes or improvements ``:)``

-# Using this repository
+## Using this repository (Singe 2)

 This repo does not contain Copyrighted &copy; material, purely fan made graphics, sounds and LUA scripts.

-All data in the subdirectories of this repository has been ported according to the processes below.
+All data in the subdirectories of this repository has been ported from Singe 2 *LUA*.

-You do not **need** to alter any of the peripheral data in these subdirectories.
+You should not **need** to alter any of the peripheral data in these subdirectories.

-The **only required** step is to obtain the video files for your required game and perform a video conversion as detailed below using *ffmpeg*.
+The **only required** step is to obtain the video files from Singe 2 for your required game and perform a video conversion as detailed below using *ffmpeg*.
 This can be performed on any PC including Windows: https://ffmpeg.org/download.html

 Once you have the new **.m2v** and **.ogg** video and audio files: